chahuja/pats/README.md

 - `num_training_iters (int or None)`: If value > 0, changes the training sampler to sample with replacement and value is the number of iterations per epoch.
 If value is None, the sampler samples without replacement and the number of iterations are inferred based on the size of the dataset.
 Default- None.

 ## Render
-Check the repository for [Mix-StAGE](https://github.com/chahuja/mix-stage) for rendering scripts.
+Check this [repository](https://github.com/chahuja/mix-stage) for rendering scripts.

 # Creating your own dataloader
 In case you prefer to create your own dataloaders, we would recommend checking out the [structure of the h5 files](#processed-features) and the last sections of the [Ipython Notebook](dataloader_tutorial.ipynb).
 We have a class [`HDF5`](data/common.py#L16) with many staticmethods which might be useful to load HDF5 files.